He lives and works

 Bio

-Since giving his debut solo exhibition at ARKO Art Centre of Arts Council Korea in 2007, Lee has exhibited at numerous venues worldwide including Seoul Metropolitan Museum, Korea National Museum of Modern and Contemporary Art, India International Centre, The Prague National Gallery in the Czech Republic, The National Museum of Bulgaria, Royal College of Art and Royal College of Music in London.
-He is a Fellow of the Royal Society of Arts (FRSA) and a full-fledged member of the Royal Society of Sculptors (MRSS).
-Lee’s studio is perhaps best known for the public media sculpture They, which was permanently installed at Digital Media City, Seoul in 2010, and works on the architectural design and development of innovative projects for various requests around the world.
+Since his debut solo exhibition at the ARKO Art Centre of the Arts Council Korea in 2007, Lee has exhibited at numerous venues worldwide, including the Seoul Metropolitan Museum, Korea National Museum of Modern and Contemporary Art, India International Centre, The Prague National Gallery in the Czech Republic, The National Museum of Bulgaria, Royal College of Art, Royal College of Music, and the Korean Cultural Center in London.
+He is a Fellow of the Royal Society of Arts (FRSA) and a full member of the Royal Society of Sculptors (MRSS).
+Lee's studio is perhaps best known for the public media sculpture "They," permanently installed at Digital Media City in Seoul in 2010.
+His works are held in the collections of various institutions worldwide, and he participates in the planning of numerous architectural and innovative projects.

 For an up-to-date CV and more information, please e-mail.